tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 algorithm to verify up to a header at a given height.
 This becomes the verified header (does not mean that it is trusted yet).
 All headers in between are cached and known as intermediary headers.

-The light client's detector takes the verified header and concurrently queries all its witness for the header of the same height in order to compare hashes.
+The light client's detector takes the verified header and concurrently queries all its witnesses for the header of the same height in order to compare hashes.
 In the event that these two hashes are different the detector proceeds to do the following: